-Southernmost parts of the United States were recently devastate by hurricanes, causing severe financial damages and hundreds of lives lost.
+Southernmost parts of the United States were recently devastated by hurricanes, causing severe financial damages and hundreds of lives lost.
 Driving carefully becomes more difficult while navigating through storms, such as those caused by the hurricanes.
 The increased number of vehicles on roadways during natural disasters such as this only adds to the danger.
 Here are some tips that can reduce the risk of being in an accident while driving in a storm:

 *Use your headlights.
 Many vehicles on roadways are equipped with automatic headlights and taillights, so the vehicle determines when safety would be increased with lights on.
 Without this automatic feature, though, it can sometimes be difficult to determine when headlights should be turned on.
 A good rule of thumb is that if your windshield wipers are on, your headlights should be on as well.
 People often forget because they may still be able to see roads in a storm.
 Headlights and taillights increase your vehicle’s visibility greatly in a storm.